 INITIATION OF ANTISEIZURE DRUG THERAPY

 The physician should impress upon the patient, family, and patient's friends the critical need to follow the prescribed drug regimen.
 Nonadherence to antiseizure drug treatment regimen is associated with increased risk of mortality, as well as hospitalization and injury .
-(See "Overview of the management of epilepsy in adults", section on 'Complications and comorbidities'.)
+(See "Comorbidities and complications of epilepsy in adults".)

 Written instructions on how and when to take the drugs should be provided and should explain the dosing regimen and any potential adverse effects or drug-drug interactions.
 The patient must also be warned not to stop taking an antiseizure drug on their own initiative, and not to allow a prescription to run out or expire.